Congratulations on your decision to apply to Pace University!

 Program Specific Admission Information

-Please note that the fall application deadline for this program is January 15th for first-year and transfer students.
+Please note that the fall application deadline for this program is December 15.

-- Apply for fall admission by January 15th, and schedule your audition by February 15th.
+- Apply for fall admission by December 15 and if eligible, schedule your callback audition or interview by January 15.
 Academic admission to Pace University is separate from the audition and interview process for the School of Performing Arts.
 An application for admission must be on file prior to beginning the audition process.

 - Auditions and/or interviews are required for entrance to the School of Performing Arts.
 Information about auditions will be sent to each applicant upon receipt of application.
 Students will be notified on or before March 31 regarding audition results, provided the student has been admitted based on academic review by the Office of Undergraduate Admissions.
 Visit the School of Performing Arts web site for more details.

 Please note: Pace Performing Arts auditions and interviews students for fall term entrance only.
-The next round of auditions and interviews will take place from December through March for Fall 2014.
+The next round of auditions and interviews will take place from October through early March for Fall 2021.

 Admission Decision Notification